-Illustrated literary adaptations developed for educational use and institutional settings across primary and secondary education.
+IIllustrated literary adaptations developed for classroom use across a progressive range of reading levels, from upper primary to early secondary education.

-A coherent series of adapted and illustrated editions of Homer’s epics, designed for young readers and flexible classroom use.
+A structured series of adapted and illustrated literary editions designed for young readers and flexible classroom use.

 Reading Order and Age Progression

-An ideal introduction to classical literature, focused on adventure, myth, and the journey home.
+An introduction to classical literature, focused on adventure, myth, and the journey home.

 A more thematically complex narrative exploring war, honor, conflict, leadership, and human consequence.

-The series is designed to support a gradual progression in reading maturity, thematic depth, and visual tone.
+The series is designed to support a progressive development in reading maturity, thematic depth, and narrative complexity, guiding students from myth and epic narrative into more advanced literary forms.

 An illustrated, age-appropriate retelling of Homer’s The Odyssey, designed for independent reading and flexible classroom use.